 It’s easy to fit the VH45DE into a 180SX, 200SX, 240SX, or Silvia once you have the right kit for the job.
-A great option is the Xcessive VH45DE Swap Kit, which contains steel motor mount brackets and steel trans cross members.
+If welding isn’t your thing, it’s best to seek out a proven swap kit, which contains steel motor mount, brackets and steel transmission cross members.

-While this kit lowers the engine, it doesn’t compromise the oil pan one bit.
-It’s also designed to move it back so that the shifter can be in the stock location when you use a shifter bracket kit.
+While most kits will lower the engine, they shouldn’t compromise the oil pan one bit.
+You’ll want to be sure they’re designed to move your engine back so that the shifter can be in the stock location when you use a shifter bracket kit.

 Because the VH motor has a ton of torque, you probably shouldn’t use flexy rubber mounts.
 Instead, opt for solid mounts that work well with a VH alternator relocation kit.